ethnus/CTF_MockTest_01/README.md

 ## 🎯 Challenge Overview

 This is a **Capture The Flag (CTF)** challenge focused on AWS cloud security and infrastructure troubleshooting.
-Students will deploy a deliberately misconfigured serverless architecture and must identify and fix **12 specific issues** to complete all challenges.
+Competitors will deploy a deliberately misconfigured serverless architecture and must identify and fix **12 specific issues** to complete all challenges.

 ### What Gets Deployed
 - **S3 Bucket** with KMS encryption (missing organizational standards)